 Jaw pain and orofacial pain is often the result of an underlying temporomandibular disorder or TMD, that is affecting the position and function of the jaw joint.
 Knoxville dentist Dr. Pamela Cain has focused her continuing education on the diagnosis and treatment of orofacial pain, studying with leaders in the field including Dr. Jeffrey Okeson.
 She works with patients on an individual basis to address symptoms and recommend a treatment designed to address the underlying cause for lasting results.

 Dr. Cain incorporates advanced technology into the assessment of your jaw function and bite.
 Using Tekscan™ and BioEMG, Dr. Cain can evaluate the movement and tension of your head and neck muscles as well as the force of your bite.
 This provides a clear picture of where the dysfunction is occurring and a foundation for successful treatment planning.

-Based on the analysis of your bite, Dr. Cain will recommend a treatment plan for restoring function, comfort and aesthetics that will also support long term dental health.
+Based on the analysis of your bite, Dr. Cain will recommend a treatment plan for restoring function, comfort, and aesthetics that will also support long term dental health.
 Depending on the cause of your pain, we may coordinate care with other specialists in a multi-disciplinary approach for the best possible result.
-Treatment options can include: